 For those interested in learning about Black history and people while traveling try to look up the country’s history before going there.
 Often times history will remove black people but trust me we have made major contributions all over!

 - In bigger cities, it may be easier to find black spaces.
 I often use Google to see if I can find anything Black within a country.
-Travel Noir is an amazing online platform that dedicated their work to blackness across the world.
+Travel Noir is an amazing online platform that has dedicated its work to blackness across the world.

 - Also, Facebook groups that focus on Black travel experiences are useful.
 My favorite are Bucket List Beasts, Nomad-ness Travel Tribe, and Melanin Globe.